iqbalyarkhan/old-website/content/2020-03-09--Directed-Graphs.md

 ### Introduction

-In this post I'll talk about a directed graphs.
-We'll be looking at the algorithms we discussed while talking about [undirected graphs](/undirected-graphs) and I suggest you go over those before proceeding with this post.
+In this post I'll talk about directed graphs.
+We'll be looking at the algorithms we discussed while talking about [undirected graphs](/undirected-graphs) and I suggest you go over those (DFS,BFS,Cycle detection, connected components, union find and bipartite) before proceeding with this post.

 ### Definitions

 Just as a recap, a directed graph is one that is represented by arrow heads showing the allowed direction that can be travelled.
+A digraph can be represented by an ordered pair.
+An ordered pair is useful because the order of each pair determines the direction of the edge.
+For example, edge (1,2) would mean you can travel from 1 to 2 BUT not the other way round.

 Here is what an undirected graph looks like: